pelavarre/xshverb/README.md

     >> Press ⌃D to run, or ⌃C to quit <<

-Type a Y and a Space and another Y and another Space when you need to see the full details of how far behind the times the classic 1970s work of Terminal Shell designs has fallen
+Type a Y and a Space and another Y and Space to have us speak less concisely, more conventionally, in terms of classic Shell Pipes

     $ git show |y  y  i  u  s -nr  h  c